27escape/App-Basis-ConvertText2/README.md

 Here is the help

     $ ct2 --help

     Syntax: ct2 [options] filename

     About:  Convert my modified markdown text files into other formats, by default will create HTML in same directory as the input file, will only process .md files.
-    If there is no output option used the output will be to file of same name as input filename but with an extension (if provided) from the document, use
-    format: keyword (pdf html doc).
+    If there is no output option used the output will be to file of same name as the input filename but  with an extension (if provided) from the document, use format: keyword (pdf html doc).

     [options]
         -h, -?, --help        Show help
-        -c, --clean        Clean up the cache before use -e, --embed        Embed images into HTML, do not use this if converting to doc/odt or pdf via libreoffice
+        -c, --clean           Clean up the cache before use -e, --embed           Embed images into HTML, do not use this if converting to doc/odt
         -o, --output          Filename to store the output as, extension will control conversion
-        -p, --prince       Convert to PDF using prince rather than libreoffice, can handle embedded images
+        -p, --prince          Convert to PDF using princexml, can handle embedded images
-        -s, --template     name of template to use
-        -v, --verbose      verbose mode
+        -s, --template        name of template to use -v, --verbose         verbose mode
+        -w, --wkhtmltopdf     Convert to PDF using wkhtmltopdf, can handle embedded images

 If you are creating HTML documents to send out in emails or share in other ways, and use locally referenced images, then it is best to make use of the **--embed** option to pack these images into the HTML file.